PayMCP/paymcp-docs/docs/concepts-and-flows.md

 ---
 id: concepts-and-flows
-title: Payment Flows
+title: Coordination Modes
-description: Understanding PayMCP architecture and choosing the right payment flow for your use case
+description: Understanding PayMCP architecture and choosing the right coordination mode for your use case
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Payment Flows
+# Coordination Modes

-PayMCP provides flexible payment flows to handle different interaction patterns between your MCP tools and users/agents.
+PayMCP provides flexible coordination modes to handle different interaction patterns between your MCP tools and MCP clients.

-The `payment_flow` parameter determines how users interact with your paid tools.
-Each flow is optimized for different scenarios.
+The `mode` parameter determines how clients interact with your paid tools.
+Each mode is optimized for different scenarios.

+> **Note:** In PayMCP v0.4.2, the configuration option `paymentFlow` was renamed to `mode` to better reflect its role.
+The former name still works for backward compatibility, but new integrations should prefer `mode`.

-Available flows include `TWO_STEP`, `ELICITATION`, `PROGRESS`, and `DYNAMIC_TOOLS`.
+Available modes include `TWO_STEP`, `RESUBMIT`, `ELICITATION`, `PROGRESS`, and `DYNAMIC_TOOLS`.

-### TWO_STEP Flow
+### TWO_STEP

-The default flow splits your tool execution into two tools: one to receive the task and return a payment link, and another one to confirm payment and execute the code.
+The default mode splits your tool execution into two tools: one to receive the task and return a payment link, and another one to confirm payment and execute the code.
 You don't need to change your function code — just write your tool as usual, and PayMCP will handle the split automatically.

 <Tabs>
 <TabItem value="python" label="Python">